Diego Simeone: Style of play

 Simeone was regarded as a tenacious, versatile, hard-working and complete two-way midfielder who was mobile, good in the air, and capable both of winning balls and starting attacking plays, while also having a penchant for scoring several goals himself.
 This enabled him to play anywhere in midfield throughout his career, although he was usually deployed in the centre in a box-to-box or defensive midfield role.
-He was also used in an offensive midfield role on occasion, even if it was not his optimal playing position.
+He was also used in an offensive midfield role on occasion, even if it was not his optimal playing position, due to his ability to get forward, in addition to assisting his team defensively.
+During the 1998 World Cup, he was also deployed as a left-sided wing-back in the round-of-16 match against England.
 A talented yet combative player, he was primarily known for his leadership, tactical versatility, intelligence, strength and stamina, although he was also praised by pundits for his technique, vision and passing range.
-Simeone once described his style as "holding a knife between his teeth".
+Simeone once described his hard-tackling playing style as "holding a knife between his teeth," and likening himself to a "warrior, a fighter who aims to give everything."
 His main inspirations as a player were Brazilian midfielder Falcão and German midfielder Lothar Matthäus.